safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 });
 ```

-Now that we have a transaction, we need its signatures.
+Now that we've a transaction, we need its signatures.
 If you've read this far, you probably know how to gather them 😉.
 If you started from this section, please go to the beginning and learn how to generate all the necessary signatures.
-Remember, you can gather them on your own or use the transaction service.
+Remember, you can gather them on your own or use the Transaction Service.

 After that, execute the transaction and you will have the message stored in the contract.